Guide

 Value Bindings

-binding values are usually static strings (or booleans for checkboxes):
+For radio, checkbox and select options, the v-model binding values are usually static strings (or booleans for checkboxes):

 |

 But sometimes, we may want to bind the value to a dynamic property on the Vue instance.
-We can use v-bind
+We can use v-bind to achieve that.
+In addition, using v-bind allows us to bind the input value to non-string values.

 Checkbox